 Pat Crowley was 53 when she married 36-year-old producer and write Andy Friendly in April 1986.
 Although she has never retired from acting, her guest-starring appearances on television series during the 1990’s was not as frequent as it had been during earlier decades.
 She could be seen on episodes of Empty Nest (1990) and many other prime-time TV series.
 In 1996, Crowley guest-starred on night-time soap opera Melrose Place, with a cast that included actress Laura Leighton.
 The next year, Crowley had a recurring role as Audrey Cutler on 3 episodes of Beverly Hills, 90210 (1997-1998), and Laura Leighton appeared in an episode with her.

 As her 50+ years came to an end in 1997, Pat Crowley was kept busy on the daytime soap operas General Hospital, and it’s spin-off series Port Charles, appearing as character Mary Scanlon Collins.

 Since becoming a senior citizen in 1998, Pat Crowley’s appearances onscreen have been drastically reduced, although she did not completely retire.
 She was on Friends in 1998, playing Rachel’s (Jennifer Aniston) boyfriend’s Joshua Burgin’s (Tate Donovan) mother.
 In the star-studded baseball TV movie 61* (2001) starring Barry Pepper (Roger Maris), Thomas Jane (Mickey Mantle), Anthony Michael Hall ( Whitey Ford), Richard Masur, Michael Nouri (Joe DiMaggio), and Christopher McDonald, Crowley played an aged Pat Maris (Roger Maris’ wife).
 Crowley had worked with Christopher McDonald the previous year, on an episode of Family Law (2000) starring Kathleen Quinlan.

-In the spring of 2005, septuagenarian senior citizen Pat Crowley-Friendly was Natalie DeWitt on daytime soap opera The Bold and the Beautiful.
-In December of that year an agitated passenger tried to run into the cockpit during a flight to Honolulu that Crowley and her husband Andy Friendly were on; Friendly and 3 other passengers helped the flight crew to restrain him.
+By the spring of 2005, Pat Crowley-Friendly was playing Natalie DeWitt on daytime soap opera The Bold and the Beautiful.
+In December of that year, an agitated passenger tried to run into the cockpit during a flight to Honolulu that Crowley and her husband Andy Friendly were on; Friendly and 3 other passengers helped the flight crew to restrain him.

 In 2014, Pat Crowley was caught by a telephone scam that targets seniors and grandparents.